Krakean/Pfim/index.md

 [![Pfim-benchmark1](img/benchmark.png)](img/benchmark.png)

-Notice that it sets the record for highest throughput for each category relative to all the other decoders benchmarked.
+Notice Pfim is one of the fastest if not the fastest in each decoding each image.

 **Caveat**: Some libraries do much more than decode images, and may not have the time or want the sacrifice that may come with optimizing the decoding process.